matbesancon/hugo-site/content/home/projects.md

 +++

-Different projects, open-source and (hope soon) academic.
+Different projects, open-source and academic.